API Reference¶

 Represents a nested object (dictionary).

-:param properties: Dictionary mapping field names to Schema objects. :param required: List of keys that are mandatory.
+:param properties: Dictionary mapping field names to Schema objects (or classes). :param required: List of keys that are mandatory.
 If None, ALL properties are assumed required.
 Pass [] explicitly if no fields are required.

 Source code in strutex/types.py